Writing for Your Brand – How to Define Your Brand’s Voice in 10 Steps

 It’s essential to consider the platform carefully.
 Your goal should be to choose a platform where your audience is for your brand to live on.
 Options such as WordPress are good for many.
 Also consider social media sites such as Facebook, Twitter, and LinkedIn.

 I use LinkedIn, Instagram and Facebook.
-I have recently resigned up for Twitter and am experimenting with the platform again.
 My website is built on the WordPress framework.
 Feel free to reach out to me on these platforms and continue the business relationship.